kabazoka/ViT-Accelerator/README.md

 Although implementing the softmax function is not very difficult, optimizing it requires many factors to be considered.
 - **Resource Usage:** Since both inputs and outputs are huge matrices, using just one instance will take many times to complete, so there is a trade-off between latency and area.
 - **Pipeline strategy:** In order to improve hardware utilization and do not want to leave the hardware idle, the pipeline design must be optimized.
 Since there are many sub-loops inside the function, it is impossible to directly use the "pipeline rewind" pragma, so you need to try to use different algorithms to achieve it.

+Overall, this project taught me how Transformers’ attention can be mapped to a **systolic array** approach in HLS, how **XRT** can manage device buffers, and how to unify these steps into a working flow for FPGA acceleration.